Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Very special vacua with in gauge theory

 The corresponding non-Abelian global symmetry in this section is $SU(\nd)_{C+F}\times SU(N_c)_F$ in the lighter sector, and higgsed massive electric quarks $Q^{i=a}_a, {\ov Q}^{\,a}_{i=a},\,\, a,i=1...\nd$, with masses $m_Q\sim (\mx m)^{1/2}\ll\lm$, together with $SU(\nd)$ gluons and $X^{adj}_{SU(\nd)}$ scalars form the long ${\cal N}=2$ multiplet in the adjoint representation of $SU(\nd)_{C+F}$, see the point "3" just above.
-The $2\nd N_c$ Nambu-Goldstone multiplets are also bifundamental.
-But, in addition, {\it all $N_F$ flavors of original heavy quarks with $SU(\bb)$ colors have equal masses, so that the global $SU(N_F)$ is unbroken in this heavy sector.
+The $2\nd N_c$ massless Nambu-Goldstone multiplets are also bifundamental.
+But, in addition, {\it all $N_F$ flavors of original electric quarks with $SU(\bb)$ colors have equal large masses $\sim\lm$, so that the global $SU(N_F)$ is unbroken in this heavy sector.
 In the limit $\mx\ra 0$ these heavy quarks are not confined and form the (anti)fundamental representation of $SU(N_F)$}.
-All original heavy unconfined at $\mx\ra 0$ $\,SU(\bb)$-adjoint and hybrid gluons and scalars with masses $\sim\lm$ are clearly flavor singlets.
-At small $\mx\neq 0$ all these heavy charged particles are weakly confined and form hadrons with masses $\sim\lm$, but this confinement does not break {\it by itself} $SU(N_F)$.
+All original unconfined at $\mx\ra 0$ $\,SU(\bb)$-adjoint and hybrid gluons and scalars with the large masses $\sim\lm$ are clearly flavor singlets.
+At small $\mx\neq 0$ all these heavy pure electrically charged particles are weakly confined and form hadrons with masses $\sim\lm$, but this confinement does not break {\it by itself} $SU(N_F)$.
 In particular, the heavy quarks form a number of $SU(N_F)$ adjoint hadrons.